LeR with Custom Functions and Parameters

 Merger rate density function: merger_rate_density_madau_dickinson2014

-Using a uniform distribution to sample the binary masses mass_1 and mass_2.
-Swap values if mass_1 < mass_2.
+Using a uniform distribution to sample the binary masses mass_1_source and mass_2_source.
+Swapping of values if mass_1_source < mass_2_source will be done internally.

 [11]: